kelsey822/RAG-Evaluation/README.md

 Note: [policy chat][https://github.com/healthmap/policy_chat_backend] needs to be running before generation of the data set
 ````
 # with policy chat running
-python rag-test.py
+python retrieve_documents.py
 ````
-The data will be saved in a .csv file containing the query and source texts as separate columns.
+The data will be saved in a ``.csv`` file containing the query and retrieved source texts as separate columns.

 # Retrieval metrics
 The following metrics are calculated on the retrieval data